 You fought for your marriage.
 You stayed and loved until the end.
 That night when you were standing in your living room, and you gave your ultimatum, when you said, ‘I’m here and I’m willing to make this work, but if you walk out the door, I won’t be here when you get back.’
 That was you staying.
 That was you fighting.
 Even though he was too broken to stay, you did.
 Even though he didn’t know how to love, you did.

 The beautiful thing about Love is He is infinite, and He does not end with our broken love story.
-Like the saying goes, “every end is a new beginning.”
+As the saying goes, “every end is a new beginning.”

 So, be brave — stay and love until the end.